Santa Cruz Yacht Club: Junior Program

 The Santa Cruz Yacht Club provides Junior membership eligibility to individuals between the ages of 8 and 21 years old.

 The Santa Cruz Yacht Club Junior program serves as a starting point for sailing for many youths in Santa Cruz County, as well as many surrounding counties and encourages youth sailing by providing Sailing instruction with emphasis on safety and seamanship, racing, day sailing, and cruising opportunities, and a learning environment that fosters courtesy, good sportsmanship, and community service.

+Coached practices are held just outside the Santa Cruz Yacht Harbor in the Monterey Bay.

 The Santa Cruz Yacht Club Junior Program hosts three discrete programs for sailors:

-El Toro
+Small Boat program

-The El Toro program is for sailors 8-14 Years of Age.
+The Small Boat program is for sailors 8–14 Years of Age.

-These young sailors are taught fundamentals of proper boat handling, rigging, sailing in different conditions, racing, and tactics in El Toros on Pinto Lake.
+These young sailors are taught fundamentals of proper boat handling, rigging, sailing in different conditions, racing, and tactics in Optimists.

 Scholastic

 The Scholastic program is for high school sailors who wish to train and race FJs competing with other schools in the region.
-Coached practices are held just outside the Santa Cruz Yacht Harbor in the Monterey Bay.

 Advanced

-The Advanced program is for high school sailors who compete independently in other venues such as Lasers and 29ers throughout the Bay Area and around the world.
+The Advanced program is for high school sailors who compete independently in other venues such as C420s, Lasers and 29ers throughout the Bay Area and around the world.